 Warning: sense of humour required… this project is definitely very SILLY!

-Yes, toast stackers are one of the dumbest things I’ve ever made… but you know what?
+Yes, toast tower connectors are one of the dumbest things I’ve ever made… but you know what?
 Kids love it!

 Step by step guide

-Here’s how to make your own ‘toast stackers’, time to get silly!!
+Here’s how to make your own ‘toast connectors’, time to get silly!

-Cut some thin but stiff wire (jewellery wire or a straightened paper clip) into 60mm lengths (1).
+STEP 1: Cut some thin but stiff wire (jewellery wire or a straightened paper clip) into 60mm lengths using wire cutters.

-Feed thin sausages of FIMO (a polymer modelling clay) through the holes of some coloured wooden beads (2).
-Remove any excess FIMO, leaving the holes in the beads completely filled (3).
+STEP 2: Feed thin sausages of FIMO (a polymer modelling clay) through the holes of some coloured wooden beads.

 - Colourful beads

 - Wire cutters or pliers with a cutter

 Stupid projects with no obvious purpose allow you to exercise your inner child, and that’s never a bad thing!